MarioPereira/laravel-multiple-logs/README.md

 ## Facades

-The two facades you added to your `config/app.php` file are the following:
+The facades you can to your `config/app.php` file are the following:

 ### AuditLog